 A stroke is a life changing event that can lead to devastating losses (like the loss of independence).
 This can push some survivors into grief.

-There are 5 stages of grief that often occur, which include anger and depression.
+There are 5 stages of grief that often occur, and two of these stages include anger and depression.

 Negative emotions are often viewed as a bad thing.
 But when it comes to stroke recovery, the stages of grief often need to be experienced – at least for some time.
 The only way out is through.

 In this way, emotions like anger and depression can be viewed as a sign of recovery from stroke.

 Because when stroke survivors experience these emotions, it could mean they are moving through the stages of grief; and this also means they are one step closer to the final stage: acceptance.

 However, it’s important to take the right steps to ensure that you are supported and do not get stuck in anger or depression.
 It often helps to join a stroke support group or enlist the help of a psychotherapist.

 Hopefully these signs of recovery from stroke help you identify and celebrate milestones in recovery.